Quench dynamics in lattices above one dimension: the free fermionic case: Conclusions

+Our general quasiparticle formulation and its Monte Carlo implementation provide a flexible and versatile method to study entanglement dynamics in non-interacting systems.
+The approach can directly be applied in charge conserving fermionic systems with arbitrary dispersion relation --- including the case of anisotropic couplings --- to study the entanglement of arbitrary regions in hypercubic lattices of generic dimensions $d>1$.
+However, it can also be directly generalised to study systems without charge conservation, e.g. BCS-like ones, and to systems on arbitrary (regular) lattices.
+In all these cases, whenever the initial state is not one-site shift invariant, the entanglement will generically be transported by $n$-plets of correlated quasiparticles quasiparticles with $n>2$.

-A interesting future direction for our work is to use our generalised quasiparticle description to study the restoration of a discrete symmetry broken by the initial state and the possible occurrence of the quantum Mpemba effect~\cite{ares2022entanglement, rylands2023microscopic}.
+A more immediate future direction for our work, however, is for us to use our generalised quasiparticle description to study the restoration of a discrete symmetry broken by the initial state and the possible occurrence of the quantum Mpemba effect~\cite{ares2022entanglement, rylands2023microscopic}.
 This can be efficiently done by using the recently introduced entanglement asymmetry~\cite{ares2022entanglement,ferro2023nonequilibrium}, which can be treated using the quasiparticle picture.

-{\it Note Added.} While this manuscript was being finalised we become aware of the related work~\cite{yamashika2023time}, appearing in the same arXiv posting.
-The latter also studies entanglement dynamics in higher dimensional free fermionic systems (${d=2}$) but focusses on special regions that can be treated by the technique of dimensional reduction~\cite{chung2000density} (see also Refs.~\cite{ares2014excited, murciano2020symmetry}).
+{\it Note Added.} While this manuscript was being finalised, we became aware of the related work~\cite{yamashika2023time}.
+The latter also studies entanglement dynamics in higher dimensional free fermionic systems (${d=2}$) but focuses on special regions that can be treated by the technique of dimensional reduction~\cite{chung2000density} (see also Refs.~\cite{ares2014excited, murciano2020symmetry}).